cemrifki/concept-mining-in-turkish/README.md

 # concept-mining-in-turkish
 This repository performs concept mining for Turkish.
 It leverages the Turkish BERT model and utilizes the official Turkish dictionary.
-Ultimately, concepts are extracted from Turkish documents.
+Ultimately, concepts / hypernyms are extracted from Turkish documents.
+The template for the Turkish BERT model can be adjusted to generate more plausible tokens according to your requirements.

+Unfortunately, I cannot share the full Turkish dictionary due to copyright restrictions, so only a small portion is provided.
+I will also soon add another module that takes Turkish documents as input and extracts a candidate list of concepts.
+In the meantime, I will also keep trying to improve the performance of the BERT model in generating the hypernymy dictionary.